Configuration Spaces of Manifolds with Boundary: A model for SFM M

 This map is surjective.
 Its kernel is composed of graphs where either \begin{enumerate*}[label={(\roman*)}] \item the edge is connected to another external vertex, necessarily aerial; \item the edge is connected to an internal vertex, decorated by an element of $H^{*}(M)$ in the combinatorial case; \item the edge is connected to an internal vertex of valence 2, with one incoming and 1 outgoing edge. \end{enumerate*}

 The next page's differential comes from the piece of the differential in \eqref{equ:Vfiltr} mapping the summands to themselves, and is only non-trivial on the $V_{in}$ factor.
 One can check that this differential kills all remaining terms in the $V_{in}$ except for the graphs where vertex $1$ is connected to one external vertex.
-The spectral sequence converges here to \eqref{equ:fibercohom0}, so we have finished the induction step on $r$.
+The spectral sequence converges here to \eqref{equ:fibercohom0}: elements of $H(M)$ are represented by $V_{H}$ (i.e., vertex $1$ is decorated by $1$ or $\tilde{H}(M)$) and the classes of $\R[1-n]^{s}$ are represented by elements of the form $e_{ij}$ of $V_{in}$ where $1$ is connected to another external vertex $j$.
+The classes of $H(M)$ are by definition sent to representatives in $\OmPA(M)$ (pulled back to $\OmPA(\SFM_{M}(r,s+1))$ and then restricted to the fiber).
+The element $e_{ij}$ is sent to the propagator, whose restriction to the fiber we consider here is assumed (Proposition~\ref{prop.propagator-sfmm}) to be a volume form of the sphere obtained by letting point $j$ rotate around point $i$, which is precisely the class found by the Mayer--Vietoris argument above.
+So we have finished the induction step on $r$.

-We are thus reduced to the case $s = 0$, i.e.\ all the (external) vertices are on the boundary.
+We are thus reduced to the case $s = 0$, i.e., all the (external) vertices are on the boundary.
 Next we proceed with the induction on $r$.
 We proceed in the same manner as above, starting with the diagram

 The fiber of $\FM_{M}(r+1,0)\to \FM_{M}(r,0)$ is homotopy equivalent to $\p M$ minus $r$ points, with cohomology \beq{equ:fibercohom0bdry} H^{<n-1}(\p M) \oplus (\R[1-n])^{r-1}. \eeq

 We have to compare this to the cohomology of